TDCole21/QA-SFIA2/README.md

 + **Responding to Change over following a plan:**
 All my project management allowed additional time for change.

+### My Proposal <a name="my_proposal"></a>
+My proposal for the solution to this project is to create a "Generate your own Superhero name" website.
+I took inspiration from popular quizzes on sites such as Buzzfeed.
+Users would be able to generate either random Superhero names for themselves, or be able to personalise the name based on a variety of user defined inputs, such as: type of superpower, their own name and good or evil.

+Service #1 would serve as the user interface server and would provide the application with the user inputs and output the name back to the user.
+Services #2 and #3 would generate the names and Service #4 would store this information onto a file or equivalent (CSV or MySQL).

 ### Kanban Board <a name="kanban_board"></a>
 As stated for the MVP, I was required to follow best practices within industry and use a Kanban board to manage my project.
 I chose to use the Trello application to create my Kanban board, due to my familiarity with the software, having seen it used at QA.